breakdowns/slam-mirrorbot/README.md

 ```
 python3 gen_sa_accounts.py --quick-setup 1 --new-only
 ```
-A folder named accounts will be created which will contain keys for the Service Accounts
+A folder named accounts will be created which will contain keys for the Service Accounts.

-Or you can create Service Accounts to current project, no need to create new one.
+Or you can create Service Accounts to current project, no need to create new one

 - List your projects ids
 ```